radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 -   **Lock / Unlock account** - Lock or unlock the user's account and send an email.
 -   **Set YubiKey** - Set the user's YubiKey.

 To create a new user, click "New User".
 Then, select the desired location/organization unit and provide the required attributes (e.g. email address, first name and last name...).
 These attributes are defined in the [System Administration Guide](04-user-roles#self-registration).
-Then click the "Save" button to create the new account.
+Then click **Save** to create the new account.
 An email is sent to the user with the password.

 ### Groups